jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- 🚀 Frontend developer at [activitup]
+- 🚀 Frontend developer at [incubator]
 - 🔨 Learning angular/typescript
 - 🎲 In my free time im learning react and solidity
 - 📌 Next thing to do: Learn express and mongodb